 - Loyola University Chicago Stritch School of Medicine, Maywood, IL

-- University of Illinois Medical Center, Chicago, IL
+- University of Illinois at Chicago Medical Center, Chicago, IL

 Dr. Pulia serves on the Board of Directors for the American Academy of Emergency Medicine as the Young Physicians Section Director.
 This role allows him to advocate for important issues facing early career emergency physicians on a national level.
 For contributions in both research and teaching, he has earned fellow status in the American College of Emergency Physicians.